Feature Regulatory Compliance

 Penalties scale with scope of harm — the calculation is per-consumer, which means the size of your impacted population directly drives potential liability.
 A large-scale AI deployment affecting thousands of applicants for loans, jobs, or housing creates significantly higher exposure than a narrow-scope system.

-Starting February 1, 2026, the AG can also require developers to disclose documentation within 90 days of a request.
-Even before full enforcement kicks in, the oversight teeth are there.
+Once SB 205 takes effect on January 1, 2027, the AG can require developers to disclose documentation within 90 days of a request.
+The oversight teeth are real.

 Your SB 205 Compliance Checklist